DataMonk2017/Django-Learning/Chapter 1 Getting Started/The Model-View-Controller Design Pattern.md

 ### 为什么就算 网页打成/hello少了一个slash， django 还能成功render 回来而不报错？
 > You may be wondering what happens if someone requests the URL /hello (that is, without a trailing slash).
 Because our URLpattern requires a trailing slash, that URL would not match.
 However, by default, any request to a URL that doesn’t match a URLpattern and doesn’t end with a slash will be redirected to the same URL with a trailing slash (This is regulated by the APPEND_SLASH Django setting, which is covered in Appendix D).

-### django 网页与视图匹配流程
+### django 如何处理一个request的？ django 网页与视图匹配流程
+Before continuing to our second view function, let’s pause to learn a little more about how Django works.
+Specifically, when you view your “Hello world” message by visiting http://127.0.0.1:8000/hello/ in your web browser, what does Django do behind the scenes?

+It all starts with the settings file.
+When you run python manage.py runserver, the script looks for a file called settings.py in the inner mysite directory.
+This file contains all sorts of configuration for this particular Django project, all in uppercase: TEMPLATES, DATABASES, etc.

-- ROOT_URLCONF tells Django which Python module should be used as the URLconf for this web site.
+The most important setting is called ROOT_URLCONF.
+ROOT_URLCONF tells Django which Python module should be used as the URLconf for this web site.
+Remember when django-admin startproject created the files settings.py and urls.py?
+The auto-generated settings.py contains a ROOT_URLCONF setting that points to the auto-generated urls.py.
+Open the settings.py file and see for yourself; it should look like this:

 `ROOT_URLCONF = 'mysite.urls'`